 It is closely related to the radiology department, always assumed to be the same.
-Both deal with several different technical imaging like X-ray, CT scan, and MRI, and others.
-The difference between the two is that a radiographer is the one who handles the machines used to test patients while radiologists are the one who interprets the results.
+Both deal with several different technical imaging like X-rays, CT scans, MRIs, and others.
+The difference between the two is that a radiographer is the one who handles the machines used to test patients, while radiologists are the one who interprets the results.

 There two kinds of specialties a radiographer can pursue.
 These are diagnostic and therapeutic radiography.

-Diagnostic radiography is the common and more familiar one out of the two specialties.
+Diagnostic radiography is the most common and familiar one of the two specialties.
 The job of a diagnostic radiographer is to man equipment to take anatomical images.
 They work closely with doctors in different hospital departments.
 They have the chance to work in the wards, emergency, and operating rooms.